rventura20/LinuxClassRepo/Homework/Week05/Readme.md

 I will attempt to ssh in a little after midnight on February 25th like ssh melvyn@youripaddress and I'll attempt to modify /home/yourname/modifyme.txt

-If I can do this, 100 points.
+If I can do this + you submit the indicated screenshots, you get 100 points.
+The screenshots are so I can make sure that you properly configured your server to not accept password logins.

 ## Result
 You have created a user, added a public ssh key, and changed permissions on a file correctly!